datamindedacademy/containerization_with_docker/content/exercise_7/README.md

 1. Go to your GitHub account and create a new repository.

-2. Create an SSH key in your Gitpod environment with `ssh-keygen` and link it with your GitHub account.
+2. Create an SSH key in your GitHub Codespaces environment with `ssh-keygen` and link it with your GitHub account.

 3. Push the content of the `project-api` folder to the newly created repository.
 You can do it following one of these two ways.
 Make sure you use the SSH cloning URL from Github: